montehurd/git-cache-proxy/README.md

 - Preserves all git functionality (branches, tags, etc)
 - Implemented using a super lightweight Alpine image

 Note: While the cache maintains full-depth clones internally, clients can still use options like --depth to create shallow clones from the cached repository.
-This gives you the best of both worlds - the cache has all history available, but clients can choose how much they want to fetch from the cache.
+This gives you the best of both worlds - the cache has all history available, but clients can choose how much they want to fetch from the cache